Initially, the term codependency applied to those living in households with a substance abuser.

 Caretaking is a dysfunctional behavior.
 It’s something you learned.
 But you can change it!

-When you become aware of what caretaking behaviors are, you can begin detecting them in yourself.
+Once you become aware of what caretaking behaviors are, you can begin to detect them in yourself.
 It gives you the ability to decrease them and replace them with caregiving behaviors.
 Sometimes this is hard to do alone and you might need the help of recovery groups like Al-anon or CoDa or the help of a therapist.

 The result will be happier and healthier relationships with everyone in your life.
 You will have more time and energy for your loved ones – children, spouse, and extended family.
 You will set the example for others on how to create healthy boundaries and relationships.
 And, you can show them how to break free from the pattern of codependency.